dbaamrmassoud/IExtendFramework/Readme.txt

 7z compression from 7zip (7-zip.org), DotNetFireball (dotnetfireball.org)
 Zip Compression from ICSharpCode.SharpZipLib, DotNetFireball - LGPL License (dotnetfireball.org)
 Win32.NativeSubclasser under LGPL License - dotnetfireball.org

+Some of the TypeExtensions have the MIT License: http://www.opensource.org/licenses/mit-license.php Some of the TypeExtensions have the BSD License: http://www.opensource.org/licenses/bsd-license.php Inflector also is BSD license, and comes from the Subsonic Project http://subsonicproject.com

 Everything else has the WTFPL license and was created by me (Elijah Frederickson) Just dont kill yourself with it.